joshnroy/PPO-PyTorch/README.md

 - [ ] Very small, set of deterministic textworlds
 - [ ] Large, set of deterministic textworlds
 - [ ] Do better on the MSR challenge (if they released the validation set)

+## Questions

+- What is the language model to use?
+- Do I need pre-training?
+- Can I use the language model to get a real valued "state"?

 ## PPO-PyTorch (Previous Readme)